SOLAR KNIGHT

 As Tellius spoke, Dain and Cinder climbed up behind him onto the dragon construct's back.
 Azinax ran towards them, but the construct was already spreading its wings.
 As it soared overhead, it craned its neck back to look directly at Azinax, its mouth emitted a beam of crackling black energy.
 Azinax saw and understood what was about to happen far faster than she could react to it.
 She flung herself to the side to dodge, sensing somehow that she had begun the movement too late, and yet the streak of energy seemed to curve right past her.
 She heard a grunt of exertion from Micaiah followed by the cadence of stumbling footsteps but was too focused on Tellius to pay much heed.
 A peculiar pall had settled over the chamber as the construct's attack had ripped through it, and the light of the continual flames illuminating it had attenuated to the point of plunging the chamber into unnatural gloom.
 The dragon construct seemed to recede away into the darkness, almost completely obscured as it disappeared into the tunnel in the ceiling.

 Azinax scrambled back to her feet, ready to pursue Tellius wherever he might go, but several more constructs, a cohort of jet-black ants the size of hounds, clicked into a facsimile of life and moved to intercept her.
 Azinax did a mental tally of her remaining allies.
-Razorfang and Micaiah were still with her but Kaellatch… where was Kaellatch?
+Razorfang and Micaiah were still with her but Kaellatch... where was Kaellatch?
 Azinax ranged her eyes frantically over the small portion of the chamber still visible through the preternatural shadows.
-Aside from the patchwork dragon and the ants, the other constructs all appeared dormant; evidently Tellius had not had time to activate any others.
+Aside from the patchwork dragon and the ants, the rest of the constructs all appeared dormant; evidently Tellius had not had time to activate any others.
 At first there was no sign of Kaellatch amidst their darkened forms, and Azinax was forced to turn her attention to the the monstrous mechanical insects as they approached.
 Then, as she kicked away a pair of mandibles, she spotted a blur of motion darting away into the gloom.
 The blur halted, and Azinax could see that it was Kaellatch glancing back over her shoulder with a pained and conflicted expression.
 Then she was gone again, vanishing into the dark.

 Everyone leaves, Azinax thought to herself, but she had little time to dwell on this notion before the insects were once again bearing down on her.
 Razorfang crushed one underfoot as it lunged for her while mauling another in his jaws, its legs flailing then falling limp as he tossed it aside.
 But there were still more threatening to surround the group.